One of China’s wandering elephants is returned to reserve

-BEIJING (AP) — A male Asian elephant that had separated from a herd that has been wandering southwest China for more than a a year has been anaesthetized and returned to its nature reserve.
+BEIJING (AP) — A male Asian elephant that had separated from a herd that has been wandering southwest China for more than a year has been anesthetized and returned to its nature reserve.

-The lone elephant was captured in Yuxi city and sent back to the Xishuangbanna National Nature Reserve, about 280 kilometers (175 miles) away, on Wednesday, a command center monitoring the elephants said.
+The lone elephant was captured in Yuxi city and sent back to the Xishuangbanna National Nature Reserve, about 175 miles away, on Wednesday, a command center monitoring the elephants said.

-It appeared healthy and did not have any suffer from any injuries, the Yunnan provincial government said in a social media post.
+It appeared healthy and did not have to suffer from any injuries, the Yunnan provincial government said in a social media post.

 The remaining 14 elephants have been moving southward recently but are still far from the reserve.